kuleuven/iRODS-User-Training/06_PRC_Handson_User-Training.md

 An important feature when querying is to be able to filter the results based on some criteria.
 For this purpose we also have to import the `Criterion` class from the `irods.column` module.
 We then create criteria by instantiating the `Criterion` class with an operator (such as "=" or "like") and the elements under comparison, and provide them to the `filter()` method of the results.

-For example, `Criterion('=', CollectionMeta.name, 'type')` will filter the results that have an AVU with "type" as the attribute name.
+For example, `Criterion('=', CollectionMeta.name, 'type')` below will filter the results that have an AVU with "type" as the attribute name; the subsequent call `Criterion('like', CollectionMeta.value, 'train%')` will further filter the results that have an AVU with the attribute value starting with "train".
 Notice that the classes used in the `Criterion()` instances do not need to be used in the `query()` call.

 ```py
 >>> from irods.column import Criterion